As dog owners, we often take our pet’s veterinary care for granted.

 Regardless, if you have marijuana of your own at home, make sure to safely secure it from your dog — you certainly don’t want your dog eating marijuana.

 Have you ever treated your dog with cannabis?
+Has the legalization or recreational marijuana caused you to start contemplating cannabis for your canine?
 What were your experiences?
 We’d love to hear from you in the comment section below.